Christopher Lee: 1977–1999: Move to Hollywood

 In 1977, Lee left the UK for the US, concerned at being typecast in horror films, as had happened to his close friends Peter Cushing and Vincent Price.
 His first American appearance was in the disaster film Airport '77 (1977).
 In 1978, Lee surprised many people with his willingness to go along with a joke, appearing as guest host on NBC's Saturday Night Live.
 Steven Spielberg, who was in the audience for that show, cast him in 1941 (1979).
 Meanwhile, Lee co-starred with Bette Davis in the Disney film Return from Witch Mountain (1978).
 He turned down the role of Dr. Barry Rumack (finally played by Leslie Nielsen) in the disaster spoof Airplane!
 (1980), a decision he later called "a big mistake."

 Lee played the mad scientist Dr. Catheter in Gremlins 2: The New Batch (1990).
 In a nod to his role as Dracula in Hammer Films, as the Bat Gremlin transforms, Dr. Catheter experiences deja-vu – the audience hears Dracula music.
 Lee made his last appearances as Sherlock Holmes in the television films Incident at Victoria Falls (1991) and Sherlock Holmes and the Leading Lady (1992).

-Lee and Peter Cushing appeared together in more than a dozen feature films for Hammer Films, Amicus Productions, and other companies, as well as in Hamlet (1948) and Moulin Rouge (1952), albeit in separate scenes.
-They featured, too, in separate instalments of the Star Wars films: Cushing as Grand Moff Tarkin in the original film, and Lee decades later as Count Dooku.
-The last project that united them in person was a documentary, Flesh and Blood: The Hammer Heritage of Horror (1994), which they jointly narrated, two months before Cushing's death.
+He reunited with Cushing in person for the last time in a documentary, Flesh and Blood: The Hammer Heritage of Horror (1994), which they jointly narrated, two months before Cushing's death.
+He also appeared as Lucas de Beaumanoir, the Grand Master of the Knights Templar, in Ivanhoe (1997), the BBC/A&E co-production of Walter Scott's Ivanhoe.
+He was also included in two episodes of the miniseries The Odyssey (1997), directed by Andrei Konchalovsky, as the blind prophet Tiresias.

 Lee considered his best performance to be in this period, when he played Pakistan's founder Muhammad Ali Jinnah in the biopic Jinnah (1998).